 Whether you choose a Swiss watch movement or a Japanese watch movement is up to personal taste.
 Both types of movements have been refined throughout the years to be the best they could be.
 In conclusion, Swiss watch movement are more expensive, precise, aesthetically pleasing, sometimes hand-made, and has a reputable history to back it up.
 Japanese watch movements are cheaper, reliable, practical, functional, and can be found in more micro watch brands than the Swiss counterpart.

-Minimal Swiss Made Watches: Alloy Tan
+Minimal Watch: Alloy Tan